CONTESTING WILLS - Will & Estate Disputes- How to Contest a Will

 3. Application for a provision (previously called testator’s family maintenance).

-This, far more complex process will be covered in another blog.
+This, far more complex process is covered in the following blogs

 Our estate team is here to help you, with offices conveniently located in Brisbane North and South, Gold Coast and the Sunshine Coast.